SONGS OF THE WATER SPIRITS ORIGINAL SOUNDTRACK

 Quite intense months these last ones guys.
 That's why I find myself updating the page with great delay, giving news of what has already been and what will still be.

 In May Mexico!
-Un Cinema Alla Riscossa, the film I've been working on last year about the historic Mexico movie theatre directed by Michele Rho finally came out, and it's going to be published on dvd after summer.
+Un Cinema Alla Riscossa, the film by Michele Rho I've been working on last year finally hit theatres, and it's going to be published on dvd after summer.
 A story about passion and independence made with the same passion and independence.

 Among the non-documentary work I have recently cut, I like to mention the Stand Against Violence commercial shot by Laura Chiossone.

-On the musical front, about 30 shows over the past 10 months with Carretera Sur, JTBTB, Anacondia plus featuring with The Flight and collaborations with Matteo Milani ... among the many projects going on I'd like to mention the new show Gracias A La Vida dedicated to Violeta Parra that Carretera Sur are carrying along with author and narrator Milton Fernandez.
+On the musical front, about 30 shows over the past 10 months with Carretera Sur, JTBTB, Anacondia plus featuring with The Flight and Matteo Milani ... among the many projects going on I'd like to mention the new show Gracias A La Vida, dedicated to Violeta Parra, that Carretera Sur are carrying along with author and narrator Milton Fernandez.
 We already have some new gigs in the pipeline ... but on this I keep my mouth shut ...

 SENDAS DE LIBERTAD, CARRETERA SUR'S PANAMERICANA